-Excoriation disorder is a compulsive disorder where the people afflicted repetitively and compulsively pick at their skin, often to the point of discoloration and scaring.
-Excoriation is very similar to other compulsive disorders.
-For this reason it is classified as a Body-Focused Repetitive Behavior (BFRB).
-Also classified in this way are trichotillomania (compulsive hair pulling), compulsive nail biting, and the compulsive chewing of the inside of the cheeks.
+Excoriation disorder (dermatillomania) is a compulsive disorder where the people afflicted repetitively and compulsively pick at their skin, often to the point of discoloration and scarring.
+Excoriation disorder is very similar to other compulsive disorders.
+It is classified as a Body-Focused Repetitive Behavior (BFRB) like trichotillomania (compulsive hair pulling), compulsive nail biting, and the compulsive chewing of the inside of the cheeks.
 Besides the physical symptoms of excoriation (discoloration, scarring, and sometimes severe tissue damage), people with excoriation disorder also experience multiple mental symptoms including negative emotions such as depression, anxiety, shame, and helplessness.

 Online Test for Skin Picking

 Excoriation is another name for dermatillomania.
 They both describe the same compulsive skin picking disorder.
 Though the condition is most often referred to as dermatillomania, even in medical circles, its proper diagnostic name is Excoriation Disorder according to the DSM-5 (DSM-V).
 Although the diagnosis is categorized within the cluster of obsessive-compulsive and related disorders, excoriation disorder is classified as its own disorder because it has marked and separate characteristics from Obsessive Compulsive Disorder (OCD).

 a screenshot of the relevant section is the DSM-5 table of contents